samiksha-patil/book_ecommerce/README.md

   </p>
 </p>

-## About the Project
 <p align="center">
 <img style="margin:1em" src="https://github.com/samiksha-patil/book_ecommerce/blob/master/demo.gif" width="500px" height="100%" />
 </p>
 <p>
-We built this project as a mini-project for Web Technology and DBMS Lab, Sem 5.
+We built this website as a mini-project for Web Technology and DBMS Lab, Sem 5.
 We wanted to build a well managed, centralised web application for buying, selling and renting the books.
 </p>

+## Features

+- **Buy & sell books**
+  Users can order books and sell their books.
+They can also keep track of their inventory, order history and cart.

+- **Rent books**
+  Users can also rent books.
+The renting system also includes automated waiting list queuing sytem and notification alerts.

 ## Technology Stack